South Australia is renowned for its world-class events and festivals. They include:

 Santos Tour Down Under

-- The Santos Tour Down Under is an action-packed nine days of world-class cycling with gala dinners, participation rides for all ages and abilities, street parties, concerts and an amazing atmosphere.
+- The Santos Tour Down Under takes place mid-January with 11-days of world class cycling with gala dinners, participation rides for all ages and abilities, street parties, concerts and an amazing atmosphere.

-- Saw a total of 840,000 people line the streets of South Australia to take in the action in 2017 with more than 43,000 visitors from interstate and overseas.
-The event generated over $56m in revenue for the state’s economy and contributed to many communities across the state.
+- South Australians line the streets of South Australia to take in the action with many visitors from interstate and overseas.
+The event generates millions of dollars in revenue for the state’s economy

 - On January 26 each year, we celebrate everything that’s great about our country while recognising those outstanding citizens who have done tremendous work in their community and considering our national identity.